freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-15.english.md

 ## Description
 <section id='description'>
 This file is the script you just added.
+It will contain the rest of your JavaScript code to create the dashboard.

-Create three `const` variables at the top of this file; `svgMargin` with a value of `70`, `svgWidth` with a value of `700`, and `svgHeight` equal to `500`.
-You will be making a line graph which uses these variables as its dimensions.
+Create three `const` variables; `svgMargin` with a value of `70`, `svgWidth` with a value of `700`, and `svgHeight` equal to `500`.
+The line graph will use these variables as its dimensions.
 </section>

 ## Instructions